atheck/react-elmish/README.md

         };
         ```

-        Your can also use the `errorHandler` helper function:
+        You can also use the `errorHandler` helper function:

         ```ts
         const updateMap = {